 Good news!
 Those lucky individuals who are already using Inbox by Gmail, Google's latest comprehensive reimagining of email, are now able to invite three people to the service, just by hitting (or hovering over) the compose button (which Google calls "speed dial").
 It's not clear if every user has received their allotment of three invites just yet, but Google says everyone can expect to get three invites "soon."

 Back at Google I/O 2014, we learned about a pretty neat feature called Backdrop that gives your Chromecast a little more pizazz with localized weather, news, and photos.
 It turned out to be a bit of a tease, because Google waited until earlier today to actually enable it through an update to the Chromecast app for our phones.
 During the same presentation, another feature called "Guest Mode" was announced promising to allow visitors to cast from their devices to a Chromecast in the same room without being on the same Wi-Fi network.
+Like Backdrop, Guest Mode was slated to be pushed out later this year, but it hasn't been mentioned since.
 Read More

 The PushBullet team has been cranking out new features for their file-synching app as of late, making it that much easier to get files from an Android device onto a PC (and back again) without having to deal with any bothersome cables or heavy cloud services.
 Now the team has crossed yet another milestone - they've made PushBullet more of a social experience.
 In the past, users could pair directly with their friends' individual devices.
+Now, friends are organized as contacts, and all you need is an email address to push files to anyone you wish.
 Read More

 Tunerfish, which dubs itself "a social discovery engine for TV, movies, and online video," released version 1.0 of its Android app to the Market today.